nuclear-2025/nuclear-2025.github.io/_pages/home.md

 subtitle:
 nav_title: Home
 permalink: /
-description:
+description: Call for Presentations
 ---

-# Workshop on Advanced Methods for Nuclear Physics and Biotechnology - Call for Presentations
+# Workshop on Advanced Methods for Nuclear Physics and Biotechnology

 We are pleased to invite submissions of presentations for our upcoming interdisciplinary workshop dedicated to the latest advancements and applications bridging fundamental physics, advanced data analysis, and emerging technologies.
 This online workshop aims to be an exchange platform between researchers working in connected fields, to further increase collaboration on this exciting topic.